 We think of this show every day as the planes line up to land at the local airport and they have to pass by the Cité and over the Bastide St. Louis.
 Yes there might be a bit of noise as they fly directly overhead but the planes are filled with tourists coming to the area to spend their vacation (and Euros) in the region.
 Each and every tourist dropping out of the sky helps our local economy and in turn helps keep the taxes lower for those of us living here on a permanent basis.
 As the region is known for the wine production and the two UNESCO world heritage sites there are not many large businesses as a tax base, although this is the world’s largest wine producing region and we are doing our part to keep the vintners in production.
-Read the rest of this entry
+Continue reading “Money drop”

 By now you have read In residence and got the cold hard facts of the visit to the OFII immigration office.
 There was a lot of fun going on during this visit that made the time fly by.

 Each and every person that we encountered was doing their very best to make each person feel at ease with the process.
 Casual banter about where you were from and how they had been there, too.
 “Good to see you back again” to someone who must have had a problem with the first visit.
 This is not your typical government operation of any government that I’m familiar with.
-Read the rest of this entry
+Continue reading “The medical exam”

 Last Monday evening we met with our realtor.
 Three offers were on the table for the house and they were all very similar.
 Selling this house was a lot different from most home sales.
 I actually was the one to show the house to the buyers and their agents.
 The storms and floods managed to work to our advantage during the process.
 When there is that much rain and the basement stays dry then everyone is happy.